jbranchaud/til/react/forcing-a-child-remount-with-the-key-prop.md

 }
 ```

-I can force this `Counter` component to remount, thus resetting its state
+I can force this `Counter` component to remount, thus resetting its state by
-simply by passing it a new `key` value.
-The `button` can trigger this by
+passing it a new `key` value.
+The `button` can trigger this by updating the
-updating the `remountKey` value.
+`remountKey` value.